cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/service-governance/config-center/etcd.md

 `go get github.com/kitex-contrib/config-etcd`

 ## Suite
-The configuration center adapter of etcd, kitex uses `WithSuite` to convert the configuration in etcd into the governance feature configuration of kitex
+The configuration center adapter of etcd, kitex uses `WithSuite` to convert the configuration in etcd into the governance feature configuration of kitex.

-The following is a complete usage example
+The following is a complete usage example:

 ### Server